Banani-Rath/azure-devops-server-docs-pr/docs/admin/move-across-domains.md

    > [!NOTE]
    > This key is an encryption string that is used to encrypt the password for the account that is used to access the forest or domain.
 The encryption string must be the same for every server in the farm, but a unique string should be used for each farm.

-3. Type the following command, where *domain:DNSName* is the target forest or domain and its DNS name, *user,password* is the username and password for an account that has access to the target forest or domain, and *WebApp* is the name of the Web application that supports your deployment of Team Foundation Server:
+3. Type the following command, where *domain:DNSName* is the target forest or domain and its DNS name, *user,password* is the username and password for an account that has access to the target forest or domain, and *WebApp* is the name of the Web application that supports your deployment of Azure DevOps Server:

    **stsadm.exe -o setproperty -pn peoplepicker-searchadforests -pv** <em>domain:DnsName</em>**,**<em>user</em>**,**<em>password</em> **-url http://**<em>WebApp</em>